dwunger/gazi-guard/README.md

 # Dying Light 2 Mod Update Helper

-This repository contains a python script (`pak_merge_helper.py`) which helps mod developers in preparing their Dying Light 2 mods for updates.
+This repository contains a Python script which helps mod developers in preparing their Dying Light 2 mods for updates.
 The script extracts only the relevant mod files, creates two directories, and compares them using Meld to quickly review differences and merge updates as needed.
+Changes in the mod are automatically saved and updated in the `.pak` file whenever the script detects a file change.

 ## Prerequisites